So you have a mouse or rat problem in your chicken coop?

 Here's the theory: rats are deterred by the urine of any animal they know to be a predator.

-Humans, dogs, cats and ferrets are the top predators rats are wary of.
+Humans, dogs, cats and any member of the weasel family are the top predators rats are wary of.

 Here's the theory: rats have a good sense of smell.

-Here's the fact: Rats really are not worried by the smell of peppermint - they will actually eat it.
-They will certainly not pack their bags and leave if you hang sprigs around your coop.
+Here's the fact: rats really are not worried by the smell of peppermint – they will actually eat it.
+They will certainly not leave your chickens alone just because you hang sprigs around your coop.

 Nor will they be phased by the smell of other essential oils, or cayenne pepper, or toilet blocks, or deodorant, or any of the other many, many things you will see advertised as "old timers' deterrents which definitely work".